achekry/-Elsevier-SoftwareX-pyDEMATEL/README.md

 - **Step 5**:  Generate the results.

 ### Example
-**Here is an example of how to use the graphical interface of the software**:

 **Here is an example demonstrating how to use the FuzzyDEMATELSolver package, which implements the FuzzyDEMATEL method**:
 ```sh